telerik/ajax-docs/knowledge-base/common-fiddler-everywhere-reporter.md

 The Capture Browser option allows capturing of traffic from a `sandboxed` browser instance.
 As a result, Fiddler Everywhere Reporter starts a pre-configured independent browser instance to respect the Fiddler proxy and to trust its Root Certificate Authority (CA).
 The `HTTPS` traffic generated will appear in Fiddler Everywhere Reporter.
 Currently, the tool supports independent browser capturing only for **Chrome** and **Edge** browsers.
 If both exist on the machine, Chrome will be opened by default.
 Currently, there is no way to configure the launching of Edge if both exist on the machine.
 If the user does not have neither Chrome nor Edge installed, the tool will display an error message that the browser option can't be started.

->important users on Mac need to manually quit the browser instance from the dock even after the Fiddler Everywhere reporter tool is closed.
+>important Users on Mac need to manually quit the browser instance from the dock even after the Fiddler Everywhere reporter tool is closed.

 This option is available (enabled) if:
 - There aren't active capturing processes.